ginkgobioworks/gen/paper/main.md

 is created with the alternative sequence and two new edges are created -- an edge from the reference sequence's source node (such as chr1) to the new node, and an edge from the end of the new node back to the reference sequence.
 For deletions, only a new single edge is required to represent the new path.

+## Updating the Graph

+Updating a graph has varying levels of difficulty.
+Gen's data model supports polyploidy and as such it may not be possible to have a consistent index into a sequence.
+For example, if a heterozygous change is present at base 15 of chromosome 1, all positions after that position may not be unambiguously indexable.
+For this, various operations are possible to address the increasing levels of complexity.

+A vcf file may be provided to the `update` command to incorporate any changes identified.

+Accessions can be created as part of updates to provide areas of a graph that can be referenced unambiguously.

+Alignments may be used to insert new sequences into a graph.

+A GFA may be provided with updates to a path.

+A fasta file may be inserted at a given position.

+A custom library format may be provided.

+A GenBank file can be provided with changes annotated.
+Currently, we only support changes encoded in the Geneious format.

+Changes can be made with respect to the initially imported sequence (often the reference sequence), or to a derived sample graph.

 ## Phasing